lonsty/musicftdl/docs/usage.rst

 2. (Optional) Get more information about a singer/album/song:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* List albums of a singer, or list songs of a album :
+* List albums of a singer, or list songs of an album :

 .. code-block:: console